-Just yesterday, the DSS, through its Spokesman, Peter Afunanya, released an official statement debunking the rumour that certain individuals in the security outfit helped Nnamdi Kanu leave the country.
+The DSS, through its Spokesman, Dr Peter Afunanya, had earlier released an official statement debunking the rumour that certain individuals in the security outfit helped Nnamdi Kanu leave the country.

-The second is, even if some officials helped him, which has been debunked, it means Nnamdi Kanu could have sympathizers and willing helpers even in the corridors of power without the knowledge and authorization of the outfit and the establishment.
+The second is, even if some officials had helped him, which had been debunked, it means Nnamdi Kanu could have sympathizers and willing helpers even in the corridors of power without the knowledge and authorization of the outfit and the establishment.
 This however remains a bogus claim which lacks substance.

 The best and only way to defeat present and future agitations is good governance, equity, fairness, justice, accountability, probity, and true inclusive governance.